Skip to main content

 Booking and Practicalities

 Booking difficulty at L'Ourdissoir is rated Easy.
 For a €€ Bib Gourmand in a mid-sized city rather than a major destination, that's realistic, you won't be fighting for a table three months out.
 That said, weekend dinner slots and Friday lunch will fill faster than Tuesday midweek.
 If you're planning around a specific date for an anniversary or group celebration, book at least a week ahead to avoid the leading time slots going.
 The address is 40 Rue Saint-Bonaventure, 49300 Cholet, central enough to reach on foot from most city-centre accommodation.
 For where to stay, see our full Cholet hotels guide.
-Dress for the food, not the room.
+For other dining options across the city, the full Cholet restaurants guide covers the full picture, if you want to explore what's happening in the broader food and drink scene, check the Cholet bars guide, wineries guide, and experiences guide.

 Can I eat at the bar at L'Ourdissoir?